The Warrior's Way: Production

-Filming began in Auckland on 12 November 2007 and wrapped up on 28 February 2008.
+Filming began in Auckland on 12 November 2007 and wrapped on 28 February 2008.

 Reception

 The film received negative reviews.
 It has a 31% approval rating on the review aggregator website Rotten Tomatoes, based on 42 reviews, with an average rating of 4.5 out of 10.
 The website's consensus reads, "Perfectly, thoroughly divisive, The Warrior's Way will either be delightful or unbearable, depending on your tolerance for surreal, shamelessly over the top collisions of eastern and western clichés."

 Box office

 In the film's opening weekend, it grossed a poor $3,048,665 in the US.
 The film ranked #9 at the weekend charts.
-The number of theaters dramatically reduced from 1,622 to 34 within three weeks from the opening day.
+The number of theatres dramatically reduced from 1,622 to 34 within three weeks from the opening day.
 The film grossed $11,087,569 worldwide and had a production budget of $42 million, making the movie a box office bomb.
 The movie was one of the biggest box office bombs of 2010 next to MacGruber, How Do You Know and Jonah Hex.